 Public consultation on park management will be undertaken through ongoing local consultations with community stakeholders to support broad continuing management programs.

 Park assets are functional and robust and require limited maintenance to protect the natural and cultural values and management capacity.
+An Ergon power corridor crosses the park.

 General park values, uses and management

 Regional ecosystems